RomanGyolski/Homework1/README.md

 # Homework1
-Add new repo whit exsercises
+Add new repo whit exercises
+This will make conflict!